JayBigGuy10/COMPX301A3/README.md

 Factor
 F -> vocab              (Factor can be a vocab item literal) F -> (Expression)       (Factor can be an expression in brackets with higher precidence)

+Note: Removed script.sh for testing, and the text files used to search through, imagine the marker will have their own.